 This course studies fiction written in English between World War I to the present with special emphasis on British and American perspectives on modernism, as well as on the blurring of national boundaries resulting from British and American colonial expansion and the legacy of World War II.

-Prerequisites & Notes ENG 115 or ENG 120 Credits: 3
+Prerequisites & Notes ENG 115 or ENG 120.
+Offered: Fall even semesters